l-dfa/django-rstblog/docs/source/author_manual/author_manual.rst

 Some speech about article file.
 How to name it?
 Our advice
 is: create a rule and follow it.
 So you'll have a clearer working area.

 As example, you can use a progressive number and a very short title note.
+So, these:

+* 159_full_text_search_python.rst
+* 160_full_text_search_python.en.rst

+could be two files about an article regarding how to do full text search in python.
+First is in *default* language, the second is in English language.

 But whatever rule you'll adopt, it will be right: ``django-rstblog`` is filename agnostic.
 Just a caution: it would be better if file extension is related